How to Choose a Fish Oil: EPA vs. DHA - Lakeside Natural Medicine -Lakeside Natural Medicine

 • Triglyceride form to ensure optimal absorption.

-Talk to your naturopathic doctor about the right fish oil dose and formulation for you.
+Talk to your doctor about the right fish oil dose and formulation for you.

-In addition to supplementing with fish oil, try to eat fatty fish (salmon, sardines, mackerel) at least once weekly.
+In addition to supplementing with fish oil, try to eat fatty fish (salmon, sardines, mackerel) at least twice weekly.
 Here is one of my favorite (and easy!) salmon recipes- Creamy Spinach Salmon.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.